-Addiction—dependence on a particular substance or activity—is one of the most important, difficult, and complex areas of mental health.
-Addiction can be difficult to treat, and there is a good deal of controversy surrounding the causes of addiction and the best approaches to treatment.
+Addiction, or dependence on a particular substance or activity, is one of the most complex areas of mental health.
+Addiction can often be difficult to treat, and there is a good deal of controversy surrounding the causes of addiction and the best approaches to treatment.
 Individuals who find themselves experiencing an addiction to drugs or alcohol often find the services of a mental health professional to be helpful in overcoming the addiction.

 Drug and alcohol abuse or misuse—excessive or inappropriate use of a substance—can be difficult to define, and people’s opinions, values, and beliefs vary significantly on the topic.
 For some, any use of an illegal drug or any use of alcohol with the primary purpose of intoxication constitutes abuse.
 For others, abuse is indicated by recurring, negative consequences, such as:

 Substance abuse can lead to substance dependence or addiction when both the amount of substance used and the rate of use increase.
 People who experience drug or alcohol addiction feel unable to control the impulse to use, and they often experience withdrawal symptoms in the sudden absence of the substance.
 Alcoholism, for example, occurs when people become chemically dependent on alcohol, and those who are addicted may become ill if they suddenly stop drinking.
 People may also feel psychologically dependent on a substance and continue to use it, particularly under stressful circumstances or to alleviate other psychological problems.
-Some people deny or are unaware that they have a problem with addiction, and sometimes a person’s struggle with drug and alcohol abuse remains hidden from loved ones.
+Some people deny or are unaware that they have a problem with addiction, and sometimes a person’s substance dependency and abuse remains hidden from loved ones.

 Signs of chemical dependence include: